Tiya Dely: Singing

-She was also a singer, having recorded songs for Villar Records such as Pamaypay ng Maynila ("Hand fan of Manila"), Sa Ilalim ng Ilang-Ilang ("Beneath the Ylang-ylang"), Pandanggo ni Neneng ("Neneng's fandango"),"Paru-Parong Bukid" and Nabasag ang Banga ("The jar is broken").
+She was also a singer, having recorded songs for Villar Records such as Pamaypay ng Maynila ("Hand fan of Manila"), Sa ilalim ng Ilang-Ilang ("Beneath the Ylang-ylang"), Pandanggo ni Neneng ("Neneng's fandango"), "Paru-Parong Bukid" ("Butterfly from the Field") and Nabasag ang Banga ("The jar is broken").

 Advocacy

-Throughout her career, Magpayo pushed for educating people on the correct and proper usage of the Filipino language.
-She also worked for the preservation of traditional Filipino values of respect, honour, and love, which was evident whenever she gave advice to her listeners.
+Throughout her career, Magpayo pushed to educate people on usage of the Filipino language.
+She also worked for the preservation of traditional Filipino values of respect, honour, and love.

 Death

 At the age of 87, Magpayo was still a regular anchor of the DZRH radio program Serenata Kolektibista (now Serenata Filipina), in a segment that featured her longtime passions: kundiman and rondalla music.
 While anchoring said radio show on the evening of August 30, 2008, she suffered a stroke and was rushed to the Manila Doctors' Hospital.
 She died two days later on September 1, 2008, two months short of her 88th birthday.